 For older babies (above six months of age): Place soft baby pillows beneath their neck and head.
-This helps them breath better.
+This helps them breathe better.

 Frequent coughs often leave the throat dehydrated and dry.
 So, take extra care to ensure your child drinks plenty of fluids like water and warm milk.

 Note: For babies below six months: Breast milk is the best remedy for Dry cough.
-Apart from hydration breast milk is loaded with antibodies that helps your little one fight against any infection.
+Apart from hydration breast milk is loaded with antibodies that help your little one fight against any infection.

 Humidifiers make the atmosphere humid.
-I have seen that they work wonders especially in winters.
+I have seen that they work wonders, especially in winter.
 If you do not have one, you can turn on the hot shower in the bathroom till it is sufficiently humid.
 Stay with your baby in the bathroom for something.
 It hydrates and soothes the throat and helps them sleep better.

-Honey is known for its antibiotic properties and is one of the favorite home remedy for coughs.
-When my son had a spell of dry cough a few weeks back, my mother advised to give him a teaspoon of honey twice a day.
-After a couple of days his cough was almost gone.
+Honey is known for its antibiotic properties and is one of the favourite home remedies for coughs.
+When my son had a spell of dry cough a few weeks back, my mother advised me to give him a teaspoon of honey twice a day.
+After a couple of days, his cough was almost gone.